Nam June Paik: Exhibitions

-Paik's first exhibition, entitled "Exposition of Music - Electronic Television", was held in 1963 at Galerie Parnass in Wuppertal, Germany.
-A retrospective of Paik's work was held at the Whitney Museum of American Art in the spring of 1982.
-Major retrospectives of Paik's work have been organized by Kölnischer Kunstverein (1976), Musée d'art moderne de la Ville de Paris (1978), Whitney Museum of American Art in New York (1982), San Francisco Museum of Modern Art (1989), and the Kunsthalle Basel (1991).
+Paik's first exhibition, entitled "Exposition of Music – Electronic Television", was held in 1963 at Galerie Parnass in Wuppertal, Germany.
+A retrospective of Paik's work was held at the Whitney Museum in New York City in the spring of 1982.
+Major retrospectives of Paik's work have been organized by Kölnischer Kunstverein (1976), Musée d'art moderne de la Ville de Paris (1978), Whitney Museum of American Art in New York City (1982), San Francisco Museum of Modern Art (1989), and the Kunsthalle Basel (1991).

-Nam June Paik’s first major retrospective in Korea, Video Time - Video Space, opened at the Gwacheon location of the National Museum of Modern and Contemporary Art, Korea on July 30, 1992.
+Nam June Paik's first major retrospective in Korea, Video Time – Video Space, opened at the Gwacheon location of the National Museum of Modern and Contemporary Art, Korea on July 30, 1992.
 Although the exhibition lasted merely 34 days, it saw 117,961 paid visitors; the unofficial visitor count reached nearly 200,000.
 The exhibition involved the participation of major entities of media and business—including the Korea Broadcasting Corporation and Samsung Electronics.
-The exhibition presented approximately 150 artworks, beginning with The More the Better as the exhibition’s starting point.
-According to Lee Sooyon, Paik carefully tailored the exhibition’s works to his audiences.
-Knowing that Korea’s audience was not familiar with international art world conversations of video art, Fluxus, and performance art, Paik selected artworks that appealed to popular subjects of Korean culture and history.
+The exhibition presented approximately 150 artworks, beginning with The More, The Better as the exhibition's starting point.
+According to Lee Sooyon, Paik carefully tailored the exhibition's works to his audiences.
+Knowing that Korea's audience was not familiar with international art world conversations of video art, Fluxus, and performance art, Paik selected artworks that appealed to popular subjects of Korean culture and history.
 The exhibition also featured works from Paik's TV Buddha and My Faust series.

-A final retrospective of his work was held in 2000 at the Guggenheim Museum in New York, with the commissioned site-specific installation Modulation in Sync (2000) integrating the unique space of the museum into the exhibition itself.
+A final retrospective of his work was held in 2000 at the Guggenheim Museum in New York City, with the commissioned site-specific installation Modulation in Sync (2000) integrating the unique space of the museum into the exhibition itself.
 This coincided with a downtown gallery showing of video artworks by his wife Shigeko Kubota, mainly dealing with his recovery from a stroke he had in 1996.

-In 2011, an exhibition centered on Paik's video sculpture One Candle, Candle Projection (1988-2000) opened at the National Gallery of Art in Washington, D.C.
+In 2011, an exhibition centered on Paik's video sculpture One Candle, Candle Projection (1988–2000) opened at the National Gallery of Art in Washington, D.C.
 Another retrospective was mounted at the Smithsonian American Art Museum in Washington, D.C., in 2012–2013.
 As a leading expert in Paik's work, art historian John G. Hanhardt was the curator for three landmark exhibitions devoted to the artist, the ones at the Whitney Museum, the Guggenheim Museum, and the Smithsonian American Art Museum.

 Paik's work also appeared in important group exhibitions such as São Paulo Biennale (1975), Whitney Biennial (1977, 1981, 1983, 1987, and 1989), Documenta 6 and 8 (1977 and 1987), and Venice Biennale (1984 and 1993).

 From April 24, 2015, to September 7, 2015, Paik's works T.V.
 Clock, 9/23/69: Experiment with David Atwood, and ETUDE1 were displayed at "Watch This!
 Revelations in Media Art" at the Smithsonian American Art Museum.